-Table 5-2 Install the Smart Battery
+■ Install the Smart Battery

-Step Operation Diagram 1 Turn off the smart battery before installing the battery.
-2 Slowly insert the smart battery into the battery compartment on the aircraft fuselage, and you will hear a clicking sound when the battery is in place.
+- 1. Turn off the smart battery before installing the battery.
+Make sure the batteries are oriented correctly with the battery limit block facing the top of the aircraft. - 2.
+Slowly insert two smart batteries into the battery compartment one by one on the aircraft fuselage.
+If installed properly, the battery unlock lever will lock onto the battery limit block.